cyborgbackup/cyborgbackup/docs/user/install.rst

     web$ exit

-If you don't have `docker-compose <https://docs.docker.com/compose/>`_ or `docker <https://www.docker.com/>`_ installed  head over to the website for installation instructions.
+You can now connect to interface using : http://localhost:8000 If you don't have `docker-compose <https://docs.docker.com/compose/>`_ or `docker <https://www.docker.com/>`_ installed  head over to the website for installation instructions.

 Get the Source Code